 On January 1, 1942, Pravda published an article by N. Ilyinsky stating: “The Nazis drove them to the ghetto, banned the Jews from going to the market or city center, required them to wear humiliating armbands.
 In Kaluga, the times of the Black Hundred Jewish pogroms have returned”.
-On January 10th, Vechernyaya Moskva reported on the murder of a large Jewish family named Baum (10 people) in Plavsk and that in Odoev in the same region of Tula, Jews were ordered to wear armbands with a blue five-pointed star and to perform heavy labor.
+On January 10th, Vechernyaya Moskva reported on the murder of a large Jewish family named Baum (10 people) in Plavsk and that in Odoyev in the same region of Tula, Jews were ordered to wear armbands with a blue five-pointed star and to perform heavy labor.
 On 15 January, Pravda published an order found during the liberation of Kalinin written by Walter von Reichenau, commander of the German Sixth Army, in which he pointed out the need to rid the Germans of the Asian-Jewish danger.
 Karlov, who was nearby in a partisan regiment, wrote of the Holocaust in Smolensk: “Recently, the Germans committed another bloody massacre against the Jews.
 They were all driven to Sadka Street. …From there they were taken in closed buses to Gedeonovka where a large pit had already been prepared…The dead were buried together with the living, and for some time the earth swayed amidst the sound of moans.
 This was the fate of 1,860 Jews – women, children, elderly”.

 On 12 September, Pravda reported: “In February in Pskov, all Jews were summoned – women, children, and the elderly – and all of them, nearly a thousand people, were brutally tortured in a quarry in the village of Vaulina…”.
 This article was notable as the first to inform the wider public about Hitler’s policy toward the Roma: “Now, the German gendarmerie in the vicinity of Pskov has set about the destruction of the Roma, who, according to fascist race theory, must be exterminated in the first wave”.

-On the 25th of January, Krasny Flot published an article by Ivan Miroshnichenko which stated: “After entering Yevpatoria, the Nazis carried out mass executions of Jews there.
+On the 25th of January, Krasnyj Flot published an article by Ivan Miroshnichenko which stated: “After entering Yevpatoria, the Nazis carried out mass executions of Jews there.
 The fascists struck children in the head with their gunstocks”.
 Several days later, the same newspaper published an excerpt from a diary found in Crimea belonging to a German officer named Erich Heise.
 On 26 September, there was the following entry: “Yesterday the SS shot 160 Jewish civilians…”.
 On 14 October, he wrote: “At lunchtime, a transport left with 1,900 people, 834 of whom arrived only this morning.
 I directed the Jews to the stormtroopers, having first taken their coats and boots”.
 On 4 December, Heise took part in another mass execution of Jews.
-On April 10th, Krasny Flot published a summary from a Crimean partisan newspaper, which mentioned the execution of all the Jews from Sudak by Romanian soldiers.
+On April 10th, Krasnyj Flot published a summary from a Crimean partisan newspaper, which mentioned the execution of all the Jews from Sudak by Romanian soldiers.
 In May, an article by Mejer Kogut described the persecutions in Simferopol: “Jews who, by chance, survived the massacre were moved by the fascists to a specially chosen region in the outskirts of the city.
 Even now the German thugs are still methodically exterminating the Jewish population”.

 On 4 February, Pravda published an article about victims in Lozov (Kharkiv region) that reported: “The Nazis carried out a terrible massacre of Jewish people.
 By order of the German command, all Jews were gathered in an empty lot and shot”.
 On the same day, Komsomolskaya Pravda also wrote about the execution of Jews in Lozov.
-On April 15th, Ivan Miroshnichenko reported in Krasny Flot that on the first day after taking Taganrog, the fascists executed nearly 3,000 Jews there.
+On April 15th, Ivan Miroshnichenko reported in Krasnyj Flot that on the first day after taking Taganrog, the fascists executed nearly 3,000 Jews there.
 Several months later, the same author reported on the execution of 9,000 Jews in Mariupol.